AFTRS currently welcomes international students for the Master of Arts Screen course only.

 Minimum test scores exist for international applicants.
 For the Master of Arts Screen, the minimum requirement is an overall band score of IELTS 8.0 or equivalent.

-English language proficiency test results must be valid within 2 years.
+English language proficiency test results must be valid within 2 years at time of submission of your application.
 You should retake the English proficiency test if you last took the test more than 2 years ago.

 Student visa applications can only be made once you have received a Confirmation of Enrolment (CoE) from AFTRS.